 Our in-house translators can assist you.

-1. Name of the trademark (if it is a design or combination of word + design, we need the corresponding specimens)
+First, provide the name of the trademark.
+If it includes a design or a combination of word and design, then include the corresponding specimens.

-3. Power of Attorney: signed by the applicant or an authorized officer of the applicant company; the signature must be notarized by a Notary Public and Apostille.
+Finally, include a Power of Attorney signed by the applicant or an authorized officer of the applicant company.
+This signature must be notarized by a Notary Public and bear an Apostille.

 Also, you may need to file a patent in Cuba.